datawire/bakerstreet/docs/source/quickstart.rst

     service_url: http://localhost:9002/greeting

     ; The name of the service.
 This must be unique within the Datawire directory.
-The name must also satisfy the following ; constraints.
+The name must also satisfy the following ; constraints:
     ;
-    ; Constraints
-    ; -----------
+    ; * minimum length: 1 character
-    ; length: 1..100 characters
+    ; * maximum length: 100 characters
-    ; case: lower-case only
-    ; allowed characters: alphanumeric, underscore and hyphen.
-    ; misc: must start with a letter or underscore
+    ; * only lower case letters, numerical digits, underscores, and hyphens allowed ; * must start with a letter or underscore

     service_name: greeting

     ; The service health check URL.
 The URL must respond to HTTP GET requests.
+The HTTP status code 200 indicates the service is healthy, any other status code in the response indicates that it is not.
     ;
-    ; Warning: Be careful using property reference syntax to blindly populate service_url here (e.g. %(service_url)s because ;          defining an additional path will cause problems.
-For example, if service_url is http://localhost:9000/foo and ;          you use $(service_url)/health then Watson will health check http://localhost:9000/foo/health which is most ;          likely what you do not want to do.
+    ; Warning: Be careful using property reference syntax to blindly populate health_check_url here (e.g. %(service_url)) because
+    ;          defining an additional path will cause problems.
+For example, if service_url is http://localhost:9000/foo and ;          you use $(service_url)/health then Watson will health check http://localhost:9000/foo/health which is probably not the intent.
     ;
     ; Examples: http://localhost:9000/health